Data-Driven Turbulence Modeling Approach for Cold-Wall Hypersonic Boundary Layers: Results

 \subsection{Single Training Case}

 In this training scenario, the NN--based turbulence model is trained using DNS data for the M6Tw025 flow case and subsequently tested for the remaining four flow cases.
+Note that the training data corresponds to a single flow case in which the dimensionless wall-temperature input feature is uniform along the flat plate, due to the zero-pressure-gradient flow and fixed wall temperature.
+Consequently, the input feature of dimensionless wall--temperature assumes a uniform value and is omitted for the single training case, and the remaining six input features are used.
+The training process of the NN-based turbulence model generates an ensemble of model parameters, with the final model represented by their average.
+Consequently, the results presented below were obtained using the turbulence model defined by the mean of the ensemble parameters.
 The results of this training case are presented in Figure~\ref{fig:single_M6Tw025_uT}, which compares the simulation results obtained using the trained NN--based turbulence model with those from the baseline turbulence model ($k-\omega$).
 Additionally, the DNS data points used for training are displayed.
 The results demonstrate that the trained turbulence model predicts velocity and temperature profiles for the training flow case with improved accuracy.

 The wall heat transfer and skin friction coefficients, shown in Figure~\ref{fig:single_M6Tw025_C}, are also predicted with significantly improved accuracy compared to the baseline model.
 This improvement can be attributed to the learned turbulence model that predicts the output quantities of $g^{(1)}$ and $Pr_t$ considerably different from the baseline model, as shown in Figure~\ref{fig:single_M6Tw025_output}.
 The predicted $g^{(1)}$ exhibits variations with respect to the input features normal to the wall within the boundary layer region, deviating from the constant value of $-0.09$ assumed by the baseline model.
-On the other hand, the predicted $Pr_t$ remains relatively constant, albeit different from the baseline model.
+On the other hand, the predicted $Pr_t$ remains constant, albeit different from the baseline model.
 When compared to the variable $Pr_t$ from the DNS data, the predicted constant value of $Pr_t$ appears to be roughly equal to the mean of the $Pr_t$ profile from DNS data.
-The singular behavior in the $Pr_t$ profile from DNS at $y^+\approx20$ (Fig.~\ref{fig:single_M6Tw025_output}(a)) corresponds to the inflection in the temperature profile (Fig.~\ref{fig:single_M6Tw025_uT}(a).
+The singular behavior in the $Pr_t$ profile from DNS at $y_V^+\approx10$ (Fig.~\ref{fig:single_M6Tw025_output}(a)) corresponds to the inflection in the temperature profile at $y_V^+\approx10$ (Fig.~\ref{fig:single_M6Tw025_uT}(b).
+The singular behavior arises at the inflection point of the temperature profile because both the wall--normal temperature gradient and the turbulent heat flux, terms in the numerator and denominator of the $Pr_t$ definition for DNS data, approach zero.